atwmll/tides-api/README.md

-# Tide Chart website using NOAA API #
+# Weather website using Open Weather Map API #

-This is a work-in-progress
+FINAL submission for a grade -- Will continue development eventually.